-Culture consultant, UNESCO Regional Office for Culture in Latin America and the Caribbean, Havana, Cuba The Caribbean Capacity Building Programme (CCBP) is a long-term training programme to strengthen capacities of Caribbean Member States in effectively implementing the 1972 Convention concerning the Protection of the World Cultural and Natural Heritage -the World Heritage Convention.
-CCBP is implemented by the UNESCO Regional Office for Culture in Latin America and the Caribbean in Havana, in close coordination with the Organization's World Heritage Centre and the UNESCO Offices in Kingston and Port-au-Prince.
+The Caribbean Capacity Building Programme (CCBP) is a training programme focused on long-term management of cultural and natural heritage and the implementation of the Convention on the Protection of the World Cultural and Natural Heritage (1972) in the Caribbean.
+It is implemented by the UNESCO Regional Office for Culture in Latin America and the Caribbean based in Havana, in close coordination with the Organization's World Heritage Centre and the UNESCO Offices in Kingston and Port-au-Prince.